"You say you love; but with a voice" is a love poem by John Keats…

 Meaning and Details: This stanza and the last one after it are very important.
 As I told earlier, Longfellow is a person who is a poet as well as a preacher who always tends to tell us the right path to go ahead.
 The blacksmith becomes his vehicle in this poem to tell us what should be the ‘structure’ of a happy and satisfied life.
 The blacksmith spends his life working hard, being happy and being sad at times.
 He keeps moving ahead in his life as each morning he starts something new and ends it with the evening.
 Every day he works and every night he rests fully.
-The hard work he does in the morning gives him the sleep of calm in the night.
+The hard work he does in the morning gives him a sleep of calm at night.
 The blacksmith, to the poet, is an ideal person!

 Thanks, thanks to thee, my worthy friend,

 Thus on its sounding anvil shaped